larsonjj/mvn_ds/docs/code_style.md

 - `.c` file should first include corresponding `.h` file, later others, unless otherwise explicitly necessary
 - Do not include module private declarations in header file
 - Header file example (no license for sake of an example)
+- Ensure Doxygen comments are used for implementation only and not in the header file unless explicitly necessary

 ```c
 /* License comes here */